Kelowna Dental Services

-Dr. Kim understands that seeing a dentist can be intimidating for many people and strives to make his patient’s dental experience as comfortable as possible.
-If there are concerns about pain or disconfort, sedation dentistry maybe a option that Dr. Kim provides.
+Seeing a dentist can be intimidating for many people.
+We strive to make your dental experience as comfortable as possible.
+If there are concerns about pain or discomfort, please ask us about special sedation options.

 Phone: (250) 869-4138